 Support private industry to deliver water and wastewater business opportunities;

-Provide support to all members to enable projects to move forward in a more rapid timeframe.
+Provide support to all members to enable projects to move forward in a more rapid time frame.

-Sources of and Demands on Freshwater
+Freshwater Sources and Demands

 In Canada, much of the available freshwater is in lakes in the north, and is not accessible to the majority of the population.
 The majority of rivers also flow northward, These rivers are fed by glaciers that are rapidly depleting.
 Thus rivers are not a long term solution to water shortage.